 Time frame: Baseline, 8 weeks, and 24 weeks

-Change in out-of-office blood pressure
+Change in daytime blood pressure (during wake)

 Time frame: Baseline, 8 weeks, and 24 weeks